aquasecurity/defsec/avd_docs/digitalocean/compute/AVD-DIG-0003/docs.md

-### The firewall has an outbound rule with open access

 Opening up ports to the public internet is generally to be avoided.
 You should restrict access to IP addresses or ranges that explicitly require it where possible.

 ### Impact